Register your office to receive a $50 credit towards your first case.

 One of the biggest advantages of a digital workflow is the incredible accuracy it brings to full-arch cases.
 Digital tools make the All-on-4 process faster and more predictable by eliminating the variables and potential distortions associated with physical impressions and models.
 When you submit a digital case, the data from your intraoral scanner creates a perfect 3D replica of the patient’s anatomy.
 This allows lab technicians to design a restoration with microscopic precision, ensuring an impeccable, passive fit.
 This level of accuracy significantly reduces the need for chairside adjustments, saving you valuable time and preventing frustrating remakes.

-Streamline Treatment and Reduce Chair Time
+Streamline Your Workflow and Reduce Chair Time

 A digital workflow creates a direct and efficient line of communication between your practice and the lab.
 Instead of shipping physical models back and forth, you can share data in real time.
 This immediate feedback loop allows for quicker design approvals and troubleshooting, which helps shorten the overall treatment timeline.
 For your patients, this means fewer appointments and less time spent in the dental chair.
 By streamlining the entire process, you can manage your schedule more effectively, increase case acceptance, and provide a more convenient and positive experience that patients will appreciate.

-Improve Patient Comfort and Aesthetic Outcomes
+Improve Patient Comfort and Aesthetic Results

 Let’s be honest: no patient enjoys traditional impression trays.
 Digital scanning offers a much more comfortable and pleasant alternative.
 Beyond comfort, the precision of digital design directly translates to superior aesthetic results.
 A digital lab can create highly customized, natural-looking hybrid dentures that are tailored to your patient’s unique facial features and smile line.
 This meticulous approach helps you meet and exceed patient expectations, leading to higher satisfaction and more confident smiles.
 When patients are thrilled with their results, they become your best advocates, driving referrals and helping your practice grow.